nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 {{< figure src="org-mode-this-is-the-way.jpg" caption="<span class=\"figure-number\">Figure 1: </span>It is the way, at least for me" width="50%" >}}

+## Goal {#goal}

+Unrealistically I want total recall, to remember everything in plain text.
+I want to improve my knowledge and capabilities and I want to be able to share with others.

 ## High level statistics {#high-level-statistics}

 As of Sunday, June 11, 2023